Top 5 Things to Promote Your Career as a Woman

-There is a popular opinion that a woman is a homemaker and she should take care of her family, her husband, and children.
+There is a widespread opinion that a woman is a homemaker and should take care of her family, husband, and children.
 She has no time to do business or manage people.

-Maybe you’ve seen them: the guys hanging around the coffee maker, joking around, patting each other’s backs, going for a drink after work… and you really want to join in.
+Maybe you’ve seen them: the guys hanging around the coffee maker, joking around, patting each other’s backs, going for a drink after work… and you want to join in.
 You want to be part of the gang.
-So you try, and try, and try… maybe they let you hang out with them, maybe they let you play with them, but you kind of feel like you don’t really belong.
+So you try, and try, and try… maybe they let you hang out with them, perhaps they let you play with them, but you kind of feel like you don’t belong.

-Well, it can be hard to belong to such a group because men have a special way of bonding.
+It can be hard to belong to such a group because men have a unique way of bonding.
 It includes challenging each other, testing each other and making jokes at each other’s expense.
-It’s a men’s thing, it’s a male way of bonding.
-Some women easily join in with such behavior and will have no issue to be accepted, but most of us don’t quite understand this game and how to play it.
-So we try and try to adapt because we want to play like the big boys, right?
+It’s a men’s thing, and it’s a male way of bonding.
+Some women easily join in with such behaviour and will have no issue being accepted, but most of us don’t quite understand this game and how to play it.

 Just start to take action.
 There is no inopportune job for women.
 Instead of repeating to yourself how unfair the world is treating you, take action and start looking for a job.
 It might take months until you find a suitable job, it might be frustrating, but if you don’t take action, you’ll never find a better job.